Whimsy Stick

 Breeds

 Chihuahuas, Pomeranians, Mini Poodles: same prey drive, smaller format.
 Keep lure movement slow and very low, floor level only.
 The neurological benefit is identical regardless of size.
-Don’t underestimate how much structured drive work a 7-pound dog needs.
+Do not underestimate how much structured drive work a 7-pound dog needs.

 Working